loopermallee/g1-basis-android/README.md

 displays the list of strings (maximum five strings of 40 characters limit each) centered on the screen for the duration of milliseconds, or permanently if null.
 The default for milliseconds is 2000.

-## Example
+## Subtitles

-The **example** module contains a Compose application that demonstrates use of the service.
-The application can seamlessly and reliably discover, connect and disconnect, and send commands to glasses.
-Because the application is a standalone example, it includes both the client and service modules.
+The **subtitles** module contains an example application that uses the client to transcribe everything it hears and send it to the glasses that are connected using the Hub.
+It is in progress, it does not yet work.

 *(more details coming soon)*